Oracle SELECT DISTINCT

 locations table

-The following statement retrieves data from the state column, which has many NULL values:
+The following statement uses the DISTINCT operator to retrieve data from the state column, which has many NULL:

 FROM